Darkness to Light Home Page

 Powerlifting to a T: Training Plans for Powerlifters and Other Strength Athletes.

-It will take me many years to finish all of these books, with the full updates being the last ones to be worked on.
+It will take me a very long time to finish all of these books.
 As such, if you are interested in a currently available book, go ahead and order the current version, as it could be many years before the new edition comes out.

 My Christian Books